 I started college as a pre-med student who was on track to become a doctor in 7 years.
 I was a certified EMT, have spent 200+ hours volunteering in hospitals, and conducted microbiology research as a freshman.

 Despite checking all the boxes, something didn’t feel right.

 It was the first time in my life that I felt like I was creating value.

 Until that point, I used to believe that practicing medicine was the only way to help people.
 It was the only way I knew how.
 That weekend, I realized that making things people want was going to be my way.

 The following semester I switched to the Rutgers Business School, where I wanted to learn how to start a startup.
 I quickly realized that I was in the wrong place.

 As a competitive student, I started to check boxes again.
 I was president of the entrepreneurship society, worked full-time at startups while balancing a rigorous course-load, and landed an internship at a FAANG company.

 Again, like medicine, I realized this path didn’t excite me.

 I’ve mostly worked at venture-backed companies in product, operations, and growth marketing functions as an early team member.

-Outside of the office, find me: reading, hosting dinners, writing, learning new skills, listening to a podcast, or exercising.
+Outside of the office, find me: reading, hosting dinners, writing, learning new skills, or listening to a podcast.

 As of January 1st, 2020, I moved to San Francisco.